-Scotland’s food and drink sector is vitally important to our economy - the industry is worth £14.4 billion and supports 119,000 jobs across the country.
+Scotland’s food and drink sector is vitally important to our economy – the industry is worth almost £14 billion.

 Our reputation for good food not only boosts exports but enhances our national brand and attracts visitors across the world.
 That’s why we are supporting the industry-led Ambition 2030 strategy - aiming to double the size of the sector over the next 12 years.

 Scotland’s food and drink sector is going from strength to strength